SamuelJennings/django-content-license/docs/usage.rst

 Usage
 =====

-To use Django Licensing in a project, add it to your `INSTALLED_APPS`:
+To use Django Content License in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python